michbur/signalHsmm/README.md

 Predict Presence of Signal Peptides
 -------------------------

-signalHsmmpredicts presence of signal peptides in eukaryotic proteins using hidden semi-Markov models.
-The implemented algorithm can be accessed as a web-based service http://michbur.shinyapps.io/signalhsmm/
+signalHsmm predicts presence of signal peptides in eukaryotic proteins using hidden semi-Markov models.
+The implemented algorithm can be accessed as a web-based service www.smorfland.uni.wroc.pl/signalHsmm

 Local instance of signal.hsmm
 ------------------------